 Although SaaS companies collect an abundance of sales data, effectively visualizing and leveraging that data can be quite a feat.
 Measuring stats like customer satisfaction, churn, and revenue are relatively straightforward, but sales efficiency and effectiveness are tougher nuts to crack.
-Yet, knowing precisely which activities actually make your team more productive is crucial to achieving and maintaining sales KPIs.
+Yet, knowing precisely which activities actually make your team more productive is crucial to achieving and maintaining sales KPIs, especially as the market shifts and teams are asked to do more with fewer resources.

 Too many companies still consider sales more of an art than true science, relying on gut instinct or a few rockstar sales reps to hit their numbers.
 But we’re here to tell you that sales effectiveness and efficiency are measurable — and should be a major component of your growth strategy.